-This is the first time I take part in this challenge and I had a lot of fun thinking of the recipe I would create.
+This is the first time I take part in this challenge and I am all excited about it.
+Indeed, I had a lot of fun thinking about the recipe I would create.
 I wanted something with seasonal ingredients and really easy to put together.
 So again, I went for pumpkin!
 I swear I won’t put pumpkin in every recipe I create!!

 I hope that all the Battle Food participants will enjoy my recipe and I’m looking forward to seeing their contributions as well.
 Because this challenge wouldn’t have existed without Jenna from the blog Bistro de Jenna, I invite all of you who can read French to visit her blog.
 It is really worth it!
 Then, I also invite you to visit Pourquoi je grossis, the blog who hosted the previous Battle Food challenge.

-- 50g walnuts
+- Toasted walnuts

-- 50g blue cheese
+- Blue cheese

 - 2 large slices of sourdough bread

-- 1 tbsp honey Lune de miel
+- 1 Tablespoon honey

-- Sea salt and freshly ground black pepper
+- Sea salt & freshly ground black pepper